jacksonhturner/EPP_622/assignment_2.md

 ## EPP 622 Assignment 2

-The purpose of this exercise is to call variants and generate some basic statistics for 4 samples.
+The purpose of this exercise is to call variants and generate some basic statistics for four samples.

 # Step 1: FastQC